skills/idea-to-app-with-spark/.github/steps/2-step.md

 2. **Element Selector**: Select a feature in the live preview and use the floating chat box to focus your request to a particular area.

-- **Share an Image**: In either of the above chats, attach image of a mock up, or even a hand sketch, to clarify your description.
+&nbsp;&nbsp; 2.5. **Share an Image**: In either of the above chats, attach image of a mock up, or even a hand sketch, to clarify your description.

 ### ⌨️ Activity: Add a new feature